Pauline Trigère

 Her Parnis Boutique label was launched in 1970, designed by Morty Sussman.

-Right now in the shop, we have a 1970s floral halter maxi-dress & shawl and a 1960s lurex tiger print cocktail dress.
+We have a 1970s floral halter maxi-dress & shawl and a 1960s lurex tiger print cocktail dress in the shop.

 Vera Maxwell